Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 We also compute the mean stream mass growth/loss, to provide a better representation of the stream mass evolution,

-where the $\left\langle \right\rangle$ indicates the averaging over time from the start of the quasi-steady state of the mixing layer to the end of the simulation as done for $L_{\rm net}$.
+where the $\left\langle \right\rangle$ indicates the linear arithmetic averaging over time from the start of the quasi-steady state of the mixing layer to the end of the simulation, the same time frame over which we took the log-average of $L_{\rm net}$.

 The stream mass growth/loss $\dot{M}_{\stream}$ is shown in Fig.~\ref{fig:Mdot_comp} for HD, MHD, and MHD+TC cases.
-In the Condensing regime ($\xi >1$), MHD simulations gradually decrease the stream mass growth with increasing $\alpha$, with almost no differences between HD simulations and MHD simulations for $\alpha=0^\circ$.
-In the disrupting regime ($\xi <1$), MHD simulations have a significant impact, as streams with $\alpha\neq 0^\circ$ do not experience mass loss compared to HD and MHD with a magnetic field parallel to the stream ($\alpha = 0^\circ$).
+In the {\it condensing stream} regime ($\xi <1$), MHD simulations exhibit a small decrease of the stream mass growth of the order of $\lesssim 10\%$ compared to the HD simulations, except at $\xi\sim 0.06$ where MHD simulations gradually decrease the stream mass growth with increasing $\alpha$.
+There are almost no differences between HD and MHD simulations for $\alpha=0^\circ$.
+In the {\it disrupting stream} regime ($\xi >1$), MHD simulations have a significant impact, as streams with $\alpha\neq 0^\circ$ do not experience mass loss compared to HD and MHD with a magnetic field parallel to the stream ($\alpha = 0^\circ$).

-Thermal conduction affects the stream mass evolution only for $\xi>8$, i.e., for a stream in the Diffusing Stream regime.
-As expected, in such a case, the stream diffuses in the CGM.
-However, the effective conduction can be greatly reduced by the initial magnetic field angle and the bending of the field line over time, resulting in stabilize d stream with almost no mass loss as $\mathcal{M}$ increases and $\alpha$ decreases.
+Thermal conduction affects the stream mass evolution only for $\xi>8$, i.e., for a stream in the {\it diffusing stream} regime.
+As expected, in such a case, the stream diffuses into the CGM.
+However, the effective conduction can be greatly reduced by the initial magnetic field angle and the bending of the field line over time, resulting in a stable stream with almost no mass loss as $\mathcal{M}$ and $\alpha$ increases.